Chronology of the universe: Quark epoch

+After cosmic inflation ended, the universe was filled with a hot quark–gluon plasma, the remains of reheating.
+From this point onwards the physics of the early universe is much better understood, and the energies involved in the quark epoch are directly accessible in particle physics experiments and other detectors.

 The quark epoch began approximately 10−12 seconds after the Big Bang.
-This was the period in the evolution of the early universe immediately after electroweak symmetry breaking, when the fundamental interactions of gravitation, electromagnetism, the strong interaction and the weak interaction had taken their present forms, but the temperature of the universe was still too high to allow quarks to bind together to form hadrons.
+This was the period in the evolution of the early universe immediately after electroweak symmetry breaking when the fundamental interactions of gravitation, electromagnetism, the strong interaction and the weak interaction had taken their present forms, but the temperature of the universe was still too high to allow quarks to bind together to form hadrons.
+The quark epoch ended when the universe was about 10−5 seconds old; two non-equilibrium events must have occurred next, formation of baryons and of dark matter.

-During the quark epoch the universe was filled with a dense, hot quark–gluon plasma, containing quarks, leptons and their antiparticles.
-Collisions between particles were too energetic to allow quarks to combine into mesons or baryons.

-The quark epoch ended when the universe was about 10−5 seconds old, when the average energy of particle interactions had fallen below the mass of the lightest hadron, the pion.